saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 <img src={useBaseUrl('/img/sauce-visual/diff-review-page.jpg')} alt="Diff review page with toolbars"/>

 By default, you will see diffs in a Side-by-side view, which lets you easily compare the Current diff against the Baseline.
+On the top, you will see the toggle options which allow you to review snapshots by switching the view from Side-by-side to Overlay mode.
 On the right side, you will see a toolbar enabling you to review the diffs.
 You can:

-- Switch from Side-by-side to Overlay view for easier comparison between the Baseline and Current snapshot.
 - Zoom in or out of the snapshots.
 - Zoom to 100% or fit snapshot to the screen.
 - Highlight or hide diffs for easier discovery of the changes.